That Old Black Magic

 people here don't go for that," says Richard Siklos, a correspondent for the

-Black: Conrad Black and the World's Fastest Growing Press Empire
+Black: Conrad Black and the World's Fastest Growing Press Empire.
+"He is a

 guy who continually pushes the envelope, and in that regard he is like Murdoch."